 If, however, the group case study / report includes a focus on an individual within the group, for example to explore clinical material in more depth, prior written consent must be obtained and recorded in the service user's medical record.

 Remember that Confidentiality applies to both the living and the deceased.

 It is, therefore, important to consider, on a case-by-case basis, your potential need to obtain consent.
 No class of study (e.g., service evaluations) and no type of investigator (e.g., students or trainees) are automatically exempt from the duty of confidentiality.

-In all situations, investigators should be very clear in documenting the justification for omitting consent in the relevant Service Evaluation / Development Protocol or the Case Study Governance template.
+In all situations, investigators should be very clear in documenting the justification for omitting consent in the relevant Service Evaluation / Development Proposal or the Case Study Governance template.

 A study might include collecting non-routine data without in itself otherwise triggering confidentiality and the need to obtain informed consent.
 Nevertheless, the investigators should provide participants with clear information regarding:

 - the non-routine data, why it is being sought and by whom, and the uses which will be made of it;